-A guide on how to identify potential uses of the Users behaviour.
+A guide on how to identify potential uses of the Users extension.

-We have found that there is often a knowledge gap between theoretically knowing what a behaviour does, and actually recognising its potential use in an application.
-It is the aim of this article to help you recognise and identify uses of the Users behaviour.
+We have found that there is often a knowledge gap between theoretically knowing what an extension does, and actually recognising its potential use in an application.
+It is the aim of this article to help you recognise and identify uses of the Users extension.

-Since the focus of this article is on identifying the User behaviour, not teaching you about it, make sure you read the User Behaviour Overview article if you haven’t already.
+Since the focus of this article is on identifying the User extension, not teaching you about it, make sure you read the User Extension Overview article if you haven’t already.
 If it has been awhile, make sure you read over it once more to get a refresher.

-It is particularly important that you focus on the content at the top of the article, which covers what the behaviour excels at, and what it is ill-suited for.
+It is particularly important that you focus on the content at the top of the article, which covers what the extension excels at, and what it is ill-suited for.
 For techies, we recommend that you also start exploring the code behind how it works.
-Whether you just fiddle with the code in a dummy application or complete the User Behaviour qualification (coming soon), it is important that you have a level of familiarity.
+Whether you just fiddle with the code in a dummy application or complete the User Extension course (coming soon), it is important that you have a level of familiarity.

 Depending on how you use it and how much custom code you want to write, it can get a simple as having a basic login/registration form to control user access, to as complex as using Active Directory to control user accounts and then only showing certain parts fo the page depending upon what group the user belongs to.